RyotaUshio/obsidian-pdf-plus/README.md

 #### Copy link to page from PDF thumbnail

 - **Replace the built-in right-click menu in the thumbnail with a custom one**: This enables you to copy a page link with a custom display text format specified in the PDF toolbar by right-clicking a thumbnail.
+  > Note: The Minimal theme has an issue where thumbnails cannot be right-clicked to open a menu when combined with Style Settings ([details](https://github.com/kepano/obsidian-minimal/issues/702)).
 - **Drag & drop PDF thumbnail to copy link to section**: Grab a thumbnail image and drop it to a markdown file to create a page link.
-  > Note: When disabled, drag-and-drop will cause the thumbnail image to be paste as a data url, which is seemingly Obsidian\'s bug.
+  > Note: When disabled, drag-and-drop will cause the thumbnail image to be paste as a data url, which is seemingly Obsidian's bug.

 ### Embedding PDF files